kbeloborodko/graphql-essentials/README.md

 # GraphQL Essentials
-A sample project dedicated to exploring the graphql ecosystem
+A sample project dedicated to exploring GraphQL as a query language